stevezhangzA/nash-chain-of-thought/README.md

 Mistralai-Instruct (7B) | self-consistency |34.4 $\pm$ 6.1 | 58.5 $\pm$ 2.8|  21.9 $\pm$ 4.7|38.8 $\pm$ 0.8|47.0 $\pm$ 1.5 | 71.0 $\pm$ 3.4|
 Mistralai-Instruct (7B) | Nash CoT |39.9 $\pm$ 5.4| 55.7 $\pm$ 5.8 |29.0 $\pm$ 5.4 | 44.8 $\pm$ 2.0 | 41.1 $\pm$ 1.2| 69.4 $\pm$ 4.7|

-We selected several representative tasks from Arabic reasoning, symbolic inference and CommonsenseQA, and dumped in the folder named logging.
+We selected several representative tasks from Arabic reasoning, symbolic inference, and CommonsenseQA, and saved them in a folder named "logging".

 ## Thanks

-We utilize these models: GLM4-chat (9B)[4], Mistral-Instruct (7B)[5], we are also welcomed friends further evaluate Nash CoT with LLama3-Instruct [6], however, there are some concerns metioned above (*un-controllabel factors*).
+We use the following models: GLM4-chat (9B)[4], Mistral-Instruct (7B)[5].
+We have also introduced Nash CoT with LLama3-Instruct [6].
+However, there are concerns regarding uncontrollable factors mentioned above.

-Our codebase is modified from the codebase of Automatic CoT, and our local decoder is built based on Huggingface Transformer
+Our codebase has been derived from Automatic CoT's codebase, and our local decoder has been constructed using Huggingface Transformer.

 Addtionally, thanks my collaberator: Cunxiang Wang

-This reseach is sponsored by MiLab at WestLake Univeristy.
+This reseach is sponsed by MiLab at WestLake Univeristy.

 ### If you utilize our codebase, please cite below:
 ```c